LRoInT/PyBingWallpaper_GNOME/README.md

 After installation, you can run the program by simply typing bingwallpaper in your terminal.

 Run from the application list:
-Find the "Bing Wallpaper" application in your application list and run it.
+Find the **Bing Wallpaper** application in your application list and run it.

-## Config
+## Config&Log

-The config file is at `~/.config/bingwallpaper.json`.
+1. The config file is at `~/.config/bingwallpaper.json`.
 You can edit it to change the settings.
+2. The log file is at `~/.cache/bingwallpaper.log`.
+Every line is like `Download url, status_code, save_path`.

 ### Key

 1. `get`: When it is `True`, the program will download the wallpaper.
 2. `use`: When it is `True`, the program will set today's wallpaper as background.
+3. `path`: The path to save the wallpaper.

 ### By CLI